 A goal is precise and specific.
-A goal is a well laid down plan unto its achievement.
-A goal doesn’t just tell you what you want to achieve but it goes as far as creating ways on how to go about achieving what you want and you would be able to precisely tell when you have achieved it.
-We have short and long term goals as well as daily goals.
+A goal is a well-laid-down plan for its achievement.
+A goal doesn’t just tell you what you want to achieve but it goes as far as creating ways how to go about achieving what you want and you would be able to precisely tell when you have achieved it.
+We have short and long-term goals as well as daily goals.

-Mind you; our daily goals are paramount to our short term goals, same way our short term goals are paramount to our long term goals, that is to say; you can’t create long term goals without having a detailed plan for achieving short term goals while on the journey of your long term goals.
+Mind you; our daily goals are paramount to our short-term goals, the same way our short-term goals are paramount to our long-term goals, that is to say; you can’t create long-term goals without having a detailed plan for achieving short-term goals while on the journey of your long term goals.

 It so happens that even when some people have a good background orientation on goal setting and are aware of its importance, they still do not set goals because of past disappointments.

 Many a time we set goals and have high expectations with hopes of achieving them but then, many a time we find ourselves really disappointed when we do not achieve these set goals of ours.

 The majority of all the great men we see today would most likely count their disappointments as well as failures while narrating their success stories.
 So it happens that these past disappointments then lead to reason number 5

 This is known as Atychiphobia.
 It is the single greatest barrier to success.